Siming-He/siming-he.github.io/index.md

 <!--author-->

 # Research
-My current focus is on building ***robot scientists*** that could autonomously operate in unstructured forest environments and actively analyze meaningful observations on a large-scale.
-They, in collaboration with human scientists, could generate insights into ***the health and sustainability of forest ecosystems***.
-These robot scientists need to be ***analytic perceivers*** that can extract scientific insights from noisy uncurated data in the wild.
+I enable robots to become ***analytic perceivers*** that can extract scientific insights from noisy uncurated data in the wild.
-They also need to be ***active perceivers*** that can guarantee the collection of necessary information for tasks, even under distributional shifts and rare events.
+I enable robots to become ***active perceivers*** that can collect necessary information from an initially unknown environment for diverse tasks.
-I develop ***principles and practices*** for perception and active perception, grounded in underlying theories such as information theory, game theory, and statistics.
+I do so by developing algorithms grounded in probability theory, information theory, and game theory.

 ## Publications
 {% include research.html %}